mathbruyen/express-browserid/README.md

   this authentication is being made.
 Only override this if you know what you're doing, the client side is a better place to configure this setting (if configured there, it will be used here).
 * sessionKey.
 The name of the key used to store the email in the session.
 Defaults to `email`.
+* emailFilter.
+Function to filter incoming emails.
+Can be used to restrict login to corporations.
+Accepts everything by default.
+Parameters:
+** `email`: the email to check
+** `valid`: the no arg callback to call if the email is accepted ** `invalid`: the callback to call if the email is not accepted, providing the rejection message as its only argument

 ## Interface (Client)